 Bring a Hoodie or a Jacket

-During the spring months jackets may be optional but, I definitely recommend bringing a jacket on your next spring walk.
-There’s just no telling sometimes how the weather is going to be from one minute to other.
+During the spring months jackets may be optional, but I definitely recommend bringing a jacket on your next spring walk.
+There’s just no telling sometimes how the weather is going to be from one minute to the next.
 One minute the sun’s a blazing and it looks feel a preview of summer and another minute, the clouds roll in and you feel the spring chill.
 So take a light jacket with you on your next spring walk.
-You many even consider bringing a waterproof poncho if there’s rain in the forecast.
+You may even consider bringing a waterproof poncho if there’s rain in the forecast.
 If you end up not needing the jacket, you can just tie it around your waist.

 This tip is an absolute if you are one of those people that suffer from seasonal allergies or have any other underlying lung conditions.
-Available at RidgeCrest.com, Clearlungs comes in both capsules and liquid form.
+Bring along allergy support like Clearlungs just in case you need it.
 The liquid variety has a slight sweet and orange flavor.
 It’s great if you have young kids or want to have something on hand that works quickly.
 I give it to my kids whenever they show acute allergy symptoms that need fast relief.

 *Clearlungs helps to balance mucous levels and encourages free breathing.
 It’s made from a combination of Chinese and Ayurvedic herbs that aids in reduces toxins, lowering upper respiratory inflammation and making breathing easier.

-Whether you’re a professional photographer or an amateur, taking pictures of nature serve as a digital diary of your walks in nature both past and present.
+Whether you’re a professional photographer or an amateur, taking pictures of nature serve as a digital diary of your walks both past and present.
 Those pictures can serve as a digital scrapbook of sorts for when you feel down or may not be able spend time outdoors.
 Pictures are little snapshots of memories that stay alive long after your spring walk has passed.
-You can opt to take a fancy DSLR or point on shoot on your next spring walk but, in most cases, your smartphone with work just fine.
+You can opt to take a fancy DSLR or point on shoot on your next spring walk but, in most cases, a smartphone works just fine.